Okechukwu Ezea: Early life and education

 Okechukwu Ezea was born in Enugu State, Nigeria, to Theresa (née Attamah) and James Ezea from Enugu State.
 He attended Community Primary School, Umachi in Enugu-Ezike, and Nsukka High School in Nsukka for his primary and secondary education respectively.
 Ezea proceeded to the University of Nigeria, Nsukka where he studied political science, graduating with a BSc in 1986.
 Ezea also had his LL.B and LL.M in law from the University of Lagos, Akoka.
+He subsequently obtained a Ph.d in Law from Obafemi Awolowo University under the Nigerian Institute of Advanced Legal Studies in 2025.

 Career

-After his National Youth Service Corps service in September 1987, Ezea got employed into the Nigerian Customs Service, where he worked as the Deputy Superintendent, until he retired in 1994.
+After his National Youth Service Corps service in September 1987, Ezea was employed by the Nigerian Customs Service, where he worked as the Deputy Superintendent, until he retired in 1994.
 In same year, Ezea entered into a capitalist business and founded the Ideke Shipping Limited.
 Between 1995 and 2018, Ideke Shipping provided a number of intermodal logistics services.
 Ezea subsequently founded Ideke Engineering Limited, Ideke Overseas Limited, Damik Ventures Limited, and Damik Security Limited.